 Olin College prepares students to become exemplary engineering innovators who recognize needs, design solutions and engage in creative enterprises for the good of the world.
 As such, we practice a holistic admission process, reviewing applications for both academic achievement and potential as well as personal qualities that would make the applicant a good fit for the Olin education and community.
 We look for high achievers who have demonstrated course rigor, academic mastery and strong test scores, but we also look for evidence of characteristics we see in our current students such as creativity, initiative, empathy, entrepreneurship, teamwork, passion, integrity and determination.
 Your extracurricular profile (including work and family commitments), your essays and your recommendation letters help us get to know you and are carefully considered when reviewing applicants for admission.

-Olin College of Engineering is a private, nonprofit school in the suburban setting of Needham, Massachusetts.
-Olin College of Engineering was founded in 1997 and the school now enrolls around 382 students a year, which includes 382 undergraduate students.
-Olin College of Engineering offers housing for up to 363 students.
-Most students live in off campus housing, and 90% of students spend their weekends on campus.
+Olin College of Engineering is a private, nonprofit college in the suburb of Needham, Massachusetts.
+Olin College of Engineering was founded in 1997 and enrolls 382 undergrads and no graduate students.

 ---|---|